-How a Cooling Tower Works
+How an Industrial Cooling Tower Works

 Warm water from industrial equipment, commercial ac system or any other heat source enters the tower and spreads evenly at the top.
 As the water flows down the tower, the equipment fill spreads it over a large area to increase the water-air contact, thus enhancing heat transfer via evaporation.
 A large volume of air is constantly moving along the fill courtesy of large fans in the tower.
 As evaporation takes place, the water loses heat.
 It eventually enters the tower sump at the bottom.
 The cool water then goes back to cool the initial heat source and the cycle repeats.
 For the sake of system dilution, of portion of the system water goes to the drain through a bleed-off valve.
 The makeup line feeds the cooling tower with fresh water for replenishment.
 You will not note these processes easily because their simultaneous occurrence creates a continuous loop.
 The figure below shows the process in a typical cooling tower.

 Cooling towers may be generally cost-effective for industrial cooling compared to other options, but efficiency challenge can be a letdown.
 Monitoring the efficiency factor is crucial as it ensures the following:

 - Reduced water consumption

 To keep the cooling tower running efficiently, three things are important: understand the type of cooling tower you are using, use chemicals efficiently and track down system water loss.